Arithmetic Satake compactifications and algebraic Drinfeld modular forms: Drinfeld modular forms and Hecke operators

-For any arithmetic subgroup $\Gamma\subset G(F)=\GL_r(F)$, Basson, Breuer and Pink \cite{BBP:1} have defined the space $M_k(\Gamma)$ of Drinfeld modular forms of weight $k$ and level $\Gamma$ over $\C_\infty:=\wh {\ol{F_\infty}}$ the completion of an algebraic closure of the completion $F_\infty$ of $F$ at $\infty$.
-These are $\C_\infty$-valued (rigid analytic) holomorphic functions on the Drinfeld period domain $\Omega^r$ that satisfy the usual conditions defined by automorphy factors (i.e.~are weakly modular forms) and are required to be holomorphic ``at infinity''; see \cite[Definition 6.1]{BBP:1}.
-They proved the following comparison theorem.
+For any arithmetic subgroup $\Gamma\subset G(F)=\GL_r(F)$, Basson, Breuer and Pink \cite[Definition 6.1]{BBP} and Gekeler~\cite[Definition 1.11]{gekeler:I} have defined the space $M_k(\Gamma)$ of Drinfeld modular forms of weight $k$ and level $\Gamma$ over $\C_\infty$.
+These are $\C_\infty$-valued (rigid analytic) holomorphic functions on the Drinfeld period domain $\Omega^r$ that satisfy the usual conditions defined by automorphy factors (i.e.~are weakly modular forms) and are required to be holomorphic ``at infinity''.
+Basson, Breuer and Pink proved the following comparison theorem.

-\begin{thm}[{\cite[Theorem 10.9]{BBP:2}}] There is an isomorphism
+\begin{thm}[{\cite[Theorem 10.9]{BBP}}] There is an isomorphism

 where $g_1,\dots, g_h$ are complete representatives for the double coset space $G(F)\backslash G(\A^\infty)/K.$ When $K\subset K(1)$ is fine, there is a natural isomorphism of $\C_\infty$-vector spaces